 Here's a bit of history on how Birch Bay Ranch was founded and expanded to become the camp we know and love today:

-In 1966, the McCaughey family donated land to a church in Edmonton to be used as a camp for kids.
+In 1966, the McCaughey family donated land to a church in Edmonton to be used as a church "playground" and a camp for kids.
 Initially, the camp was only open during the summer months.
-The main lodge (or McCaughey Lodge) was built first, followed by some stand-alone cabins.
+In 1969, the main lodge (or McCaughey Lodge) was built, followed by some stand-alone cabins.
+The first summer camp was run in 1972, under the directorship of Bernie Jeske for the first three weeks and then Gerry and Karen Johnson for the remainder of that summer and for the next two summers .
 Activities offered included archery, canoeing and hiking.
-Soon horsemanship was added to the program, a popular activity that has been a staple of Birch Bay Ranch's activity list and what truly makes this place a ranch.
+Also in 1972, the Gate House was built from lumber donated by Nelson Lumber.
+In 1973, the barn was donated from a farm in South Edmonton, disassembled, loaded onto a flatbed truck and rebuilt at the Ranch.
+In 1975, Paul and Sharon Shank became the Directors and horsemanship was added to the program under the leadership of Maxine Rusnak.
+Horsemanship was a popular activity that has been a staple of Birch Bay Ranch's activity list and what truly makes this place a ranch.

-By the mid-1980s, construction began on a ropes course, which is now one of the most extensive high ropes courses in Western Canada and the Ranch's biggest draw.
-It boasts two climbing walls, three ziplines, ascending, rappelling and other activities.
+By the mid-1980s, construction began on a ropes course.
+It boasted a climbing wall, zipline, cable cross and other activities.
 The 1980s also saw Birch Bay Ranch begin to operate more year-round, offering its activities to rental groups throughout the year.